nvtkaszpir/vagrant-killingfloorstats/README.md

 In ``test/`` you have various test suites:

 * ``integration/app/inspec`` - for testing our ``app`` vm after provisioning
-* ``benchmarks/`` - performance test in jmeter 3.1 (requires some jmeter plugins like 3 Basic Graps, 5 Additional Graphs, Custom Thread Groups, Composite timeline graph)
+* ``benchmarks/`` - performance test in jmeter 3.1 (requires some jmeter plugins like 3 Basic Graps, 5 Additional Graphs, Custom Thread Groups, Composite timeline graph).

 Benchmark test
 --------------------------------------------------

-Install jmeter 3.1 and plugins using Plugins Manager.
+Install jmeter 3.1 and plugins using Plugins Manager [here](https://jmeter-plugins.org/).
 Load test file from ``test/benchmark/stress.jmx`` and adjust default testing parameters for HTTP request, like IP and port.

 In the future this could be expanded so that jmeter would take that data from env vars.

 TODO: add exact info about jmeter plugins
+TODO: parametrize .jmx file to load vars from env

 Inspec test - checking dependencies